-Despite the fact that trading operations on financial markets are mostly performed online these days, traders must know the schedules of the major global sessions.
+Although trading operations on financial markets are nowadays mostly performed online, traders must be familiar with the schedules of the major global sessions.

-Most of the year, from Monday to Friday, financial markets operate as usual - quotes are updated while traders trade.
-However, due to the time difference in different parts of the world, a trading day is conveniently classified into 4 sessions: Asian, European, American, and Pacific.
+During most of the calendar year, it is standard practice for financial markets to operate from Monday to Friday, with quotes being updated while traders conduct trades.
+However, due to the time differences between world time zones, a trading day is conveniently classified into 4 sessions: Asian, European, American, and Pacific.

-As dealing periods overlap each other, it is pretty easy to choose the "right" trading hours for you.
+With dealing periods overlapping each other, it is quite easy to choose the trading hours that suit you best.

-Schedule of Forex and Stock market trading hours.
+Schedule of Stock market trading hours.
 The time zone is UTC+2 (Eastern European Time, EET):

-When talking about Forex or Stock markets hours, it is common practice to use the UTC time zone – the Universal Time Coordinated.
+When referring to Stock market trading hours, it is common practice to use the UTC time zone – the Universal Time Coordinated.
 The server time in RoboMarkets terminals differs from the UTC by 2 hours (UTC+2).
-When several countries switch to daylight saving time (DST) in spring, the difference gets bigger (UTC+3).
+When several countries switch to daylight saving time (DST) in spring, the difference becomes bigger (UTC+3).

-That is the first stock market open time.
-During this trading session, they trade securities quoted on TSE (Tokyo), SGX (Singapore), HKSE (Hong Kong).
-For example, stocks of famous Japanese manufacturers of cars and electronics, such as Honda, Toyota, Canon, Casio, Sony, etc.
+This is the first trading session in the world, as the Asian stock market is the first to open.
+During this trading session, securities quoted on TSE (Tokyo), SGX (Singapore) and HKSE (Hong Kong) are traded.
+For example, stocks of famous Japanese manufacturers of cars and electronics, such as Honda, Toyota, Canon, Casio, Sony, and others.

-The start of this session occurs when European traders finish their working day, and this doubles the effect: on the market, there are both European traders, who are finishing their working day, and American traders, who have just come to their PCs with renewed vigor and new ideas.
-That's why the American session is known as the most active and aggressive one, both on the currency and stock markets.
+The start of this session occurs when European traders are about to finish their working day.
+This means that American traders, who have just started their trading day with renewed vigour and ideas, and European traders, who are just about to end theirs, co-exist on the market during this time.
+Therefore, the American session is known as the most active and aggressive one on the stock market.

-It’s the best moment for investments in the stocks quoted at NASDAQ and NYSE, which include Apple, Twitter, Amazon, and other companies.
+This is the best moment for investments in the stocks quoted on NASDAQ and NYSE, which include Apple, Twitter, Amazon, and other major companies.

 This session starts in Wellington at 6:00 PM UTC.
 At 8:00 PM UTC, Sydney joins the session.
 The Pacific session is the only one that overlaps all other sessions.
 It is characterized by moderate volatility provided no significant political and economic events are happening during this time.

-To use time in the market efficiently, a trader needs to know the trading schedule.
-Trading hours of different exchanges are the same, and due to the time difference, trading can be conducted around the clock.
-This is especially important for continuous automated trading.
+Traders need to know the trading schedule so as to make effective use of their time on the market.
+The trading hours of the different exchanges are identical, but due to the time differences, trading can be conducted around the clock.
+This is particularly important for continuous automated trading.

 In addition, exchange rates and other indicators in different periods of the same trading session may differ significantly.
-Each session also requires a separate strategy, so each trader must act following the trading schedule.
+Each session also requires a separate strategy, so each trader must follow the trading schedule and act accordingly.

 When do markets stop working?

-All global markets are closed on Saturdays and Sundays, as well as on holidays.
+All global markets are closed on Saturdays and Sundays, as well as on bank holidays.
 Also, trading schedules may be different for particular instruments.
-The freshest information on upcoming changes in schedules due to holidays or other reasons can be found at this page.
+Up-to-date information regarding upcoming changes in trading schedules worldwide, due to holidays or any other reasons, can be found on the Economic Calendar page.